hikeventures/hikeventures.github.io/_posts/2016-05-11-best-camera-bags-cases.markdown

 ---
 layout: post
-title: The best camera bags for hiking and kayaking in 2016
+title: 'The best outdoor camera bags for Sony A7II, a6300 or a6000'
 date: '2016-05-11 15:40:20 +0200'
 comments: true
 published: true
+description: >-
-description: Our selection of the best camera bags and cases for your next outdoor adventures
+  Our selection of the best camera bags and cases for your next outdoor adventures
 category: best
 tags:
   - articles